SundayLogic/olimpia-saas/README.md

       );
     }

-    // Then apply category filter
     if (selectedFilter !== "all") {
       filtered = filtered.filter((wine) =>
         wine.categories.some((cat) => cat.id.toString() === selectedFilter)
       );
     }

-    // Then sort
     return [...filtered].sort((a, b) => {
       if (sortBy === "name") {
         return sortOrder === "asc"